 To create a garden, choose deep pots with a sturdy metal handle; plastic handles could loosen underweight.
 If you use old buckets that have a rag, you can later plant a smaller plant in that area, such as basil, which blends well with tomatoes.
 The size of the pot will determine the variety of tomatoes that will be grown in it, but the ones whose fruits are the size of a nut are the most successful.

 Guides for growing tomatoes upside down

-- The necessary materials for making the garden are pot with a metal handle, drill, special piercer, solid cloth, scissors, carabiner, seedlings – tomato and basil, gloves and quality soil.
+- The necessary materials for making the garden are a pot with a metal handle, drill, special piercer, solid cloth, scissors, carabiner, seedlings – tomato and basil, gloves, and quality soil.

 - The trick is to drill a hole through the bottom of the pot through which to root the plant.
 The opening should be large enough to prevent damage to the root system when drawn out.
 In the tool shops, one can find a drill bit that will very easily make a hole in the bin.

 - Then the transplant is gently removed from the pot and the root is pushed through an opening we made in a sturdy cloth.
 This will prevent the soil from falling out and various materials such as coconut washers, cardboard or moss can be used for this purpose.